-- 238. JUUL also repeatedly violated Minnesota Statutes, section 325D.44, subd.
-1, by among other things, omitting material information in the course of marketing and selling its ecigarette products that caused a likelihood of confusion or misunderstanding by failing to sufficiently disclose that its products were addictive; failing to sufficiently disclose that its products were more addictive than cigarettes or other e-cigarettes; failing to sufficiently disclose the true nicotine quantity of its products; failing to sufficiently disclose that its products were absorbed faster into the bloodstream than cigarettes and other e-cigarettes; failing to sufficiently disclose that its products were designed to be used by inexperienced users; failing to sufficiently disclose the lack of available evidence that its products were a safe alternative to cigarettes; failing to sufficiently disclose the lack of available evidence on the effectiveness of its products as tools to quit smoking; failing to sufficiently disclose that youth were a primary consumer of its products; failing to sufficiently disclose that it was not in compliance with Minnesota law relating to the sale of e-cigarette products to children; failing to sufficiently disclose the chemicals contained in its products; failing to sufficiently disclose that some of its products had been contaminated; and failing to sufficiently disclose that its products could be altered or modified. - 239.
-JUUL's deceptive trade practices have unlawfully caused a vaping epidemic in the State.
-Because of the nature of JUUL's conduct, as well as the addictive qualities of nicotine that carry through a user's life, the State's and its residents' harms, and additional harms, will continue into the future absent relief. - 240.
-Given the nature and quality of the representations JUUL made, the actual and special knowledge it had, and the other circumstances described in this Complaint, JUUL had a duty to sufficiently disclose all material facts to potential consumers in connection with its marketing and sale of its e-cigarette products to Minnesotans.
-The company's failure to disclose this material information constitutes additional deceptive trade practices in violation of Minnesota Statutes, section 325D.44, subd.
-1.
+- 342. Defendants also repeatedly violated Minnesota Statutes, section 325D.44, subd.
+1, by among other things, omitting material information in the course of marketing and selling JUUL's e-cigarette products that caused a likelihood of confusion or misunderstanding by failing to sufficiently disclose that JUUL's products were addictive; failing to sufficiently disclose that JUUL's products were more addictive than cigarettes or other e-cigarettes; failing to sufficiently disclose the true nicotine quantity of JUUL's products; failing to sufficiently disclose that JUUL's products were absorbed faster into the bloodstream than cigarettes and other ecigarettes; failing to sufficiently disclose that JUUL's products were designed to be used by inexperienced users; failing to sufficiently disclose the lack of available evidence that JUUL's products were a safe alternative to cigarettes; failing to sufficiently disclose the lack of available evidence on the effectiveness of JUUL's products as tools to quit smoking; failing to sufficiently disclose that youth were a primary consumer of JUUL's products; failing to sufficiently disclose that JUUL was not in compliance with Minnesota law relating to the sale of e-cigarette products to children; failing to sufficiently disclose the chemicals contained in JUUL's products; failing to sufficiently disclose that some of JUUL's products had been contaminated; and failing to sufficiently disclose that JUUL's products could be altered or modified. - 343.
+Additionally, Altria Defendants, acting individually and in concert, knowingly provided encouragement, substantial assistance, and otherwise aided and abetted, ratified, commanded, and advised each other and JUUL with respect to these wrongful, fraudulent, tortious acts, deceptions, frauds, and omissions.
+At all times, the Altria Defendants were aware that these wrongful and tortious acts were in fact unlawful and tortious.

-- 241. Due to the deceptive and fraudulent conduct, representations, and material omissions described in this Complaint, Minnesotans, including children and young adults, have made payments to JUUL for goods and services that they otherwise would not have purchased thereby causing them harm.
-JUUL has created a public health epidemic and a public nuisance in Minnesota, all while enriching itself. - 242.
-There is a causal nexus between JUUL's deceptive and fraudulent conduct, representations, and material omissions described in this Complaint and the harm incurred by the State and its residents. - 243.
+- 344. Defendants' deceptive trade practices have unlawfully caused a vaping epidemic in the State.
+Because of the nature of Defendants' conduct, as well as the addictive qualities of nicotine that carry through a user's life, the State's and its residents' harms, and additional harms, will continue into the future absent relief. - 345.
+Given the nature and quality of the representations Defendants made, the actual and special knowledge they had, and the other circumstances described in this Complaint, Defendants had a duty to sufficiently disclose all material facts to potential consumers in connection with their marketing and sale of JUUL's e-cigarette products to Minnesotans.
+Defendants' failure to disclose this material information constitutes additional deceptive trade practices in violation of Minnesota Statutes, section 325D.44, subd.
+1. - 346.
+Due to the deceptive and fraudulent conduct, representations, and material omissions described in this Complaint, Minnesotans, including children and young adults, have made payments to Defendants, directly or indirectly, for goods and services that they otherwise would not have purchased thereby causing them harm.
+Defendants have created a public health epidemic and a public nuisance in Minnesota, all while enriching themselves. - 347.
+There is a causal nexus between Defendants' deceptive and fraudulent conduct, representations, and material omissions described in this Complaint and the harm incurred by the State and its residents. - 348.
 JUUL's conduct, practices, actions, and material omissions described in this Complaint constitute multiple, separate violations of Minnesota Statutes, section 325D.44.

-COUNT III: UNLAWFUL TRADE PRACTICES
+COUNT III: UNLAWFUL TRADE PRACTICES (All Defendants)